ISISComputingGroup/genie/README.md

 ## Initialisation

-Ny default when setting an instrument the init_INSTNAME.py file is loaded.
-This file checks for the existance of a folder called C:\Instrument\Settings\config\NDXINSTNAME\Python and adds this to the sys path.
+By default when setting an instrument the init_INSTNAME.py file is loaded.
+This file checks for the existence of a folder called C:\Instrument\Settings\config\NDXINSTNAME\Python and adds this to the sys path.
 This means that Python modules can be imported directly from that directory.
 If running on a client it is necessary to have a copy of the Python directory for the instrument being connected to in the correct location.